janvda/balena-pulseaudio/pulseaudio-rest-api/README.md

 # Service `pulseaudio-rest-api`

 This service provides a REST HTTP interface to control the pulseaudio server.
-So, other applications can send commands (via sending appropriate http request) to this service in order to control the audio volume, mute/unmute the audio, get information about connected audio devices, ...
+So, other applications can send commands (via sending appropriate http request) to this service in order to control the audio volume, mute/unmute, get information about connected audio devices, ...

 The idea is to provide same functionality as [pavucontrol](https://freedesktop.org/software/pulseaudio/pavucontrol/)